 Growth can be achieved through mergers and acquisitions in many ways.

-Following are the benefits, or pros, of a merger or acquisition.
+The following are the benefits, or the pros, of a merger or acquisition.

 General Pros of Mergers and Acquisitions